 If you can’t find this information, that means the MySQL extension is not installed.
 The best solution is usually to reach out to your host’s support staff and ask them to install it for you.

-Unless you absolutely must continue using PHP 5.6 or lower, a much better solution is to upgrade your server to PHP 7.2+ instead of putting time into properly configuring an older version of PHP.
-You can follow our guide on how to update the PHP version of your WordPress site.
+Unless you absolutely must continue using PHP 7.4 or lower, a much better solution is to upgrade your server to PHP 8+ instead of putting time into properly configuring an older version of PHP.
+You can follow our guide on how to update the PHP version of your WordPress site and how to install PHP on any server.

 4. Make Sure PHP Extension Is Configured Properly